vinyasayoga/Yoga-Teacher-Must-Master/index.md

 Being a yoga teacher brings a lot of responsibility on your shoulders.
 It is not just limited to teaching the poses of Yoga but goes farther behind imparting the treasure of ancient art to others.
-But before bestowing the Yogic wisdom and becoming a Yoga instructor, one needs to undergo <a href="https://rishikeshvinyasayogaschool.com/yoga-teacher-training-india/"yoga teacher training in India></a>.
+But before bestowing the Yogic wisdom and becoming a Yoga instructor, one needs to undergo <a href="https://rishikeshvinyasayogaschool.com/yoga-teacher-training-india/" yoga teacher training in India></a>.
 But before we go into details, let us discuss.
 <p><h2>What every yoga teacher must know?</h2></p>
 <img src="https://rishikeshvinyasayogaschool.com/wp-content/uploads/2019/05/Various-Styles-of-Yoga-1170x658.jpg" alt="yoga teacher training">
 <ul>